-Several recent reports developed by the National Science Board, the National Academies, and the President's Council of Advisors on Science and Technology (PCAST) have documented the substantial role played by the Science, Technology, Engineering, and Mathematics (STEM) disciplines as drivers of American innovation, prosperity, and global competitiveness (References 1 to 5).
+Several recent reports developed by the National Science Board, the National Academies, and the President's Council of Advisors on Science and Technology (PCAST) have documented the substantial role played by the science, technology, engineering, and mathematics (STEM) disciplines as drivers of American innovation, prosperity, and global competitiveness (References 1 to 5).
 These reports have also noted that the "need for STEM knowledge extends to all Americans," due to the growing role of STEM products in the lives of citizens and the need of our democratic society to make informed decisions on the basis of scientific evidence.
 Yet, in spite of continually growing demand for STEM expertise and literacy, the United States is at risk of losing its competitive edge as fewer students pursue advanced degrees and careers in STEM disciplines and insufficient progress is made in engaging the full diversity of the Nation's potential talent pool in those fields.
-The decline in the number of students earning degrees and engineers.
+The decline in the number of students earning degrees in STEM fields is being compounded by the rapidly approaching retirement wave of the post-World War II cohort of scientists and engineers.

-While there is ongoing debate as to whether a workforce shortage actually exists for all STEM disciplines (e.g., Reference 6), recent reports on the Status of the Geoscience Workforce 2014 report (Reference 7), published by the American Geosciences Institute (AGI), and related efforts to assess the educational and employment landscape within the geosciences (References 8 to 15), have documented clear evidence of this trend.
-Given Bureau of Labor Statistics estimates for the future geoscience workforce - growing at higher-than-average rates - and projected turnover resulting from retirements, AGI predicts that production of new geoscientists at current rates will not be sufficient, resulting in a shortfall of ~135,000 geoscientists by the year 2022.
-The small number of students earning geoscience degrees (~240 Associate's, ~3800 Bachelor's, ~1300 Master's, and ~700 PhDs) reveals the magnitude of the challenge facing the community in securing its future workforce.
+Recent reports on the Status of the Geoscience Workforce 2016 report (References 6 & 7), published by the American Geosciences Institute (AGI), and related efforts to assess the educational and employment landscape within the geosciences (References 8 to 15), have documented clear evidence of this trend.
+Given Bureau of Labor Statistics estimates for the future geoscience workforce - growing at higher-than-average rates - and projected turnover resulting from retirements, AGI predicts that production of new geoscientists at current rates will not be sufficient, resulting in a shortfall of ~90,000 geoscientists by the year 2024.
+The small number of students earning geoscience degrees (~380 associate's, ~3600 bachelor's, ~1500 master's, and ~600 doctoral) reveals the magnitude of the challenge facing the community in securing its future workforce.

-With ~28,000 undergraduate students and ~11,000 graduate students enrolled in geoscience courses in 2013, there is potential to address some of the shortfall through increased retention of students already in geoscience pathways.
-Improving efforts to retain minority students traditionally underrepresented in the geosciences - currently earning only ~9% of the Bachelor's, ~5% of Master's, and <5% of Doctoral degrees - is another important strategy since these students will soon be the majority of college age students.
+With ~31,000 undergraduate students and ~10,000 graduate students enrolled in geoscience courses in 2013, there is potential to address some of the shortfall through increased retention of students already in geoscience pathways.
+Improving efforts to retain minority students traditionally underrepresented in the geosciences - currently earning only ~11% of the bachelor's, ~7% of master's, and <6% of doctoral degrees - is another important strategy since these students will soon be the majority of college age students.

 Another approach to shoring up the pipeline would be to increase the number of undergraduate students enrolling in geoscience courses, but there are barriers to doing this easily.
-The geosciences differ from many other STEM disciplines in that there is not a well-defined pathway between high school, college education (both 2-year and 4-year), and graduate education or career options.
+The geosciences differ from many other STEM disciplines in that there is not a well-defined pathway between high school, college education (both two-year and four-year), and graduate education or career options.
 AGI found that approximately half of the geoscientists surveyed - at all degree levels - had taken a formal Earth science course while in high school, demonstrating its importance for building the post-secondary pipeline.
-Yet, fewer than 30% of high school graduates take a high school geoscience makes it difficult to elevate the reputation of the discipline and attract the most talented students.
+Yet, fewer than 50% of high school graduates take a high school geoscience course (e.g., Earth science, oceanography, or meteorology) and the lack of an Advanced Placement course/exam in geoscience makes it difficult to elevate the reputation of the discipline and attract the most talented students.
 Given this lack of visibility in high school, geoscience continues to primarily be a "discovery major" at the undergraduate level, with a few notable exceptions (e.g., meteorology).
 Similarly, there is general lack of awareness about the many career opportunities available for students with degrees in the geosciences.